top of page

 -Aldora Britain Records

 Nail’s story began in Winston-Salem, North Carolina – a city built on tobacco, now decorated with repurposed brick factories.
 He grew up in a log cabin his grandfather built, surrounded by dogwood trees and red clay.
 His mother sang in the church choir.
 His father played drums.
 As a boy, Nail banged out drum patterns on pots and pillows around the house.
 It was in this setting that Nail discovered a love for music.
-Throughout childhood, Nail would thumb through his father's CDs and his grandfather's records, studying songs of all genres.
+Throughout childhood, Nail would thumb through his father's CDs and his grandfather's records, studying songs of all genres - particularly lyrics.

 Over the years, Nail released more albums, shared stages with Americana staples like The Hackensaw Boys and American Aquarium, and toured the country with his band, The Tyler Nail Trio.
 In 2016, the band disbanded and Nail took a break from touring.
 Nail stayed in North Carolina, releasing music quietly until 2019, when his double album Life Lessons marked a darker and louder chapter in his artistry.

-In 2023, after years of rebuilding and soul-searching, Nail decided to leave North Carolina.
-He moved far from the Appalachian foothills to the little city of Providence, Rhode Island, to seek new inspiration and opportunity.
-In 2024 he worked aggressively on music, sharing songs through Patreon and YouTube while expanding his creative team.
+In 2023, Nail decided to leave North Carolina, moving far from the Appalachian foothills to the little city of Providence, Rhode Island, seeking new inspiration and opportunity.
+In 2024, he worked aggressively on music, sharing songs through Patreon and YouTube while expanding his creative team.
 During this time, he recorded Family, an album honoring his North Carolina roots, capturing the warmth and weight of home from afar, and honing in on a pure, guitar-driven Americana sound.

 Tyler Nail’s catalog boasts nearly 300 songs.
 The Southern recluse-turned-wanderer writes with wisdom and craftsmanship, earning accolades along the way: winner of "Best Country Artist" at the Forsyth Entertainment Awards (2018), semi-finalist in the International Songwriting Competition and American Songwriter Road-Ready Contest (2024), voted in the top 5 songwriters of the Piedmont Triad for multiple years, and nominated for best Americana artist in Providence by Motif Magazine (2025).